alcantariel/ocp-java-17/Chapter 01/README.md

 ```

 In this class, we have one class variable, MAX_LENGTH; one instance variable, length, and two local variables, inches and newSize.

+### Reviewing Scope

+- Local variables: in scope from declaration to the end of the block
+- Method parameters: in scope for the duration of the method
+- Instance variables: in scope from declaration until the object is eligible for garbage collection
+- Class variables: in scope from declaration until the program ends